webrium/foxdb/README.md

 ## Raw Methods

 Instead of using the DB::raw method, you may also use the following methods to insert a raw expression into various parts of your query.
-Remember, Laravel can not guarantee that any query using raw expressions is protected against SQL injection vulnerabilities.
+Remember, Foxdb can not guarantee that any query using raw expressions is protected against SQL injection vulnerabilities.

 ### whereRaw / orWhereRaw